 If You Really Care About Kate Middleton's Health, You'll Stop Talking About Her Weight

-It may sound counterintuitive to imagine that observing someone's dramatic weight change could cause the person to want to hide its root cause.
+It may sound counterintuitive to imagine that observing someone's dramatic weight change could cause the person to want to hide the root cause.
 However, a 2025 study published in the Journal of Eating Disorders shows that as stigma builds, people dealing with weight-related disorders tend to shy away from seeking a solution for their difficulties.

 For the study, 146 subjects (mostly women) completed a survey and assessments to determine their level of perceived stigma around a hypothetical person with anorexia nervosa (one type of eating disorder).
 The results showed that the people who stigmatized the condition tended to place blame on those with the disorder.
 As a consequence, the study concluded that the person with the disorder was less apt to take positive behavioral steps toward treatment.